FusionAuth/fusionauth-site/site/_posts/2020-10-26-announcing-fusionauth-1-20.md

 With this release, FusionAuth implements additional parts of the SAML 2.0 standard.

 FusionAuth now has support for SAML POST bindings when it is acting as either the SP or the IdP.
-This allows FusionAuth to integrate with a number of popular commercial off the shelf applications and websites, including [login.gov](https://developers.login.gov/saml/) and [Alfresco](https://docs.alfresco.com/saml/concepts/saml-overview.html).
+This allows FusionAuth to integrate with a number of popular commercial off-the-shelf applications and websites, including [login.gov](https://developers.login.gov/saml/) and [Alfresco](https://docs.alfresco.com/saml/concepts/saml-overview.html).

 FusionAuth also supports the `SessionIndex` attribute, which is optional, but required by some software applications, notably Artifactory.